-Both the tolerance and voltage coefficient of the capacitor needs to be examined when designing for a specific output ripple or transient drop target.
+Both the tolerance and voltage coefficient of the capacitor should be examined when designing for a specific output ripple or transient droop target.

-INPUT CAPACITOR SELECTION (CIN)
+INPUT CAPACITOR SELECTION

 Good quality input capacitors are necessary to limit the ripple voltage at the VIN pin while supplying most of the switch current during the on-time.
 In general it is recommended to use a ceramic capacitor for the input as they provide both a low impedance and small footprint.
 One important note is to use a good dielectric for the ceramic capacitor such as X5R or X7R.
-These provide better over temperature performance and minimize the DC voltage derating that occurs on Y5V capacitors.
-For many applications, a 22 μ F, X5R, 6.3V input capacitor is sufficient; however, additional capacitance may be required if the connection to the input supply bulk is far from the PVIN pins.
-The input capacitor should be placed as close as possible PVIN and PGND pins of the device.
+These provide better over temperature performance and also minimize the DC voltage derating that occurs on Y5V capacitors.
+The input capacitors C{IN1} and C{IN2} should be placed as close as possible to the VIN and GND pins on both sides of the device.